Luca Zander

-Luca-Milan Zander (born 9 August 1995) is a German professional footballer who plays as a full-back for FC St. Pauli.
+Luca-Milan Zander (born 9 August 1995) is a German professional footballer who plays as a full-back for Regionalliga Nord club Blau-Weiß Lohne.
 He has represented Germany at U15, U17, and U20 youth levels.

 Club career

 Werder Bremen

 Zander joined Werder Bremen in 2006 from SC Weyhe.
 He made his debut for Werder Bremen II on 2 November 2014 against Hamburger SV II.

 On 26 September 2015, he made his first team debut in a Bundesliga game against Bayer Leverkusen replacing Felix Kroos after 56 minutes in a 3–0 home loss.

 FC St. Pauli (loan)

 In June 2017, Zander agreed to join FC St. Pauli on loan for two seasons.

 FC St. Pauli

 In May 2019, it was announced Zander would be joining FC St. Pauli permanently for the 2019–20 season.
 The transfer fee paid to Werder Bremen was reported as €400,000.

 International career

 Zander is a youth international for Germany having represented the country at U15, U17, and U20 levels.